 A Short History About Getting to This Point

 This section provides some insights by Al Shalloway for the interested reader about his path to adopting inherent simplicity.

 Patterns taught me to look at the issues present in a system more than at the solutions present.
 A key tenet of systems thinking is that relationships between components are more important than the components themselves.
 My ability to digest a lot of disparate information and make a cohesive theory has long enabled me to go into organizations and see both what is happening and what to do.
 Admittedly, I’ve had a lot of training in this – mathematics, psychology, engineering and science.
 Some people told me I’ve just got a knack for it.
 But I’ve always felt that what I was doing was bringing my instinctual observations up to conscious decisions.
 This meant others could do this if they knew how to look at the problem.

-My first attempt to do this was to have a few solutions under my belt to bring out.
-But as I noticed more patterns of solutions I realized I could create entire solutions from them.
+My first attempt to do this was to have a few solutions under my belt to use when appropriate.
+But as I noticed more patterns of somewhat local solutions I realized I could create entire system solutions from them.
 This led to what I called “the inflection point system” which was a collection of options for most all of the problems organizations faced in product development/maintenance that had a software component.
 This had a decent track record (about 50%).
-Some of its failings was due to people sabotaging it, but regardless of why, it was not providing clear answers at least half of the time.
+Some of its failings was due to people sabotaging it.
+I realized that knowing what to do may be clear, but getting people to do it was another matter altogether.

 To learn more about Inherent simplicity, watch this four minute video – The role of the Thinking Processes of the Theory of Constraints by Dr. Eliyahu M. Goldratt